40 brainstorming techniques to unlock great ideas as a group

 Recreating the energy of a live discussion online can be difficult – crosstalk, delays and the particulars of online conversation can make virtual idea generation stilted or frustrating.
 With Chat Waterfall, you can not only encourage a large number of ideas but inject energy and excitement into an online session.

 Start by splitting participants into two groups.
 Ask Group 1 to type into the chat box without yet hitting “enter” in response to a central prompt or question.
 Then, on the count of three, ask the recipients to hit enter together, creating the waterfall effect where all the suggestions enter the chat at the same time.
 Next, invite everyone to read the responses and ask Group 2 to enter responses or further ideas in the same way.
-You’ll be surprised at how many great ideas and responses you can generate quickly, and by using this brainstorming technique you can raise the energy level of a group too!
+You’ll be surprised at how many great ideas and responses you can generate quickly while raising the energy level of a group too!

 The concept of brain netting is to not only take your brainstorming online, but to use online tools and virtual spaces to make the session a truly engaging experience.